 When you see it — good, bad or eligible for improvement — write it down and pass it on up the chain of supervision.

 Observe — Analyze — Communicate.
 This easy practice can stop FOD, protect your operation and customers and may lead to promotions and rewards for you.

 Give the teamwork speech!
 Whether you’re in military or civilian aerospace operations, the need for cooperation and communication is a fact of life.

 Pilots depend on their crews to help keep their airplane in the sky.
 Simple — they trust.
 So do their passengers, fellow pilots and families back home.

 With a few unfortunate exceptions, professionals learn to be trustworthy and believe they can trust their colleagues.
 That doesn’t mean it’s wrong or hostile to realize that all of us are human beings who make mistakes, and routinely verify that other workers are maintaining the level of performance demanded in this kind of endeavor.
 The saying, “Trust but verify” should have been invented for aviation operations.

-- Tested procedures for tool and part control, storage and disposal, inspection, and communication must be learned and habitually followed to avoid FOD incidents and prevent recurrences.
+- Tested procedures for tool and part control, storage and disposal, inspection, and communication must be learned and habitually followed to stop FOD incidents and prevent recurrences

 - Open, productive communication up and down the supervisory chain will increase safety and efficiency